 Croatia obviously has loads to offer - to a disorienting degree - and while we feel lucky that we live driving distance from such a stunning and scenic country, 5-6 hours still feels way too far away, and we'd go back at the drop of a hat.
 Of course, we only saw Istria, which is just one section of Croatia's sprawling coast.
 We obviously didn't get anywhere even remotely close to Split, Trogir, or Dubrovnik - some of the other places much further down the coast that we are dying to see.
 But Istria alone has more than enough to fill out an entire week.

 We both dug Istria's Mediterranean vibe.
-A lot of the coastal terrain has that lush/green yet at the same time kind of arid quality that you find on Mediterranean (as well as Californian) coasts, and you could hardly walk two feet without coming across an olive tree.
+A lot of the coastal terrain has that lush/green yet at the same time kind of arid quality that you find on Mediterranean (as well as Californian) coasts, and you could hardly walk two feet without stumbling into an olive tree.
 And with me being the shameless Italo-phile, I really appreciated the strong strain of Italian culture that's so prevalent in the region.

 One thing we found particularly interesting about Croatia is how much more western European, or Mediterranean it feels, especially when compared to Slovakia or Hungary, or the rest of formerly communist central Europe.
 It's as if the seaside and the sunnier climate sort of cancel out some of the commie bleakness.
 Of course, Yugoslav-style communism under Tito was different in many ways than life in the Soviet Bloc, and while some communist-era sediment is still there, it's just not as abundant, at least in Istria.
 Croatia also seems much more on top of it than Slovakia in terms of its roads and general infrastructure.
 I suppose with the amount of tourists Croatia gets, there's no way in hell it could get away with slacking off in that department the way Slovakia does.